ScilifelabDataCentre/pathogens-portal-visualisations/postCOVID/README.md

 **postcovid_dataprep.py** - script required to complete the data manipulations required for the plots.
 The resultant excel file is uploaded to blob server.
 It is used by the other plots from there.

-**postcovid_mapfig_cases_U089.py** - script produces a map displaying the number of U089 postcovid syndrome diagnoses as a percentage of postcovid cases up to the current time period.

-**postcovid_mapfig_cases_U099.py** - script produces a map displaying the number of U099 postcovid syndrome diagnoses as a percentage of postcovid cases up to the current time period.

 **postcovid_mapfig_population_U089.py** - script produces a map displaying the number of U089 postcovid syndrome diagnoses as a percentage of the population up to the current time period.

 **postcovid_mapfig_population_U099.py** - script produces a map displaying the number of U099 postcovid syndrome diagnoses as a percentage of the population up to the current time period.